AIDELabAZ/LSMS-ISA_data_handbook/README.md

 ## 1. Download a copy of the code by cloning the github repository

-In the repository click "code" and select either "Clone", "Open with Github Desktop", or "Download ZIP".
+In the repository click "code" and select either **`CloneClone`, `Open with Github Desktop`, or `Download ZIP`**.
 Clone or unzip the repository in a directory of your choice.

 ## 2. Install pandoc and pdflatex